Trump campaign goes after pro-Trump attorney who suggested boycott of Ga. runoff elections

 President Trump’s campaign is going after Lin Wood, the pro-Trump attorney who has talked openly about Republicans boycotting the upcoming Georgia runoffs in January.

-A campaign Twitter account for Mr. Trump shared a Breitbart story late Thursday about Mr. Wood‘s past ties to Democrats.

-Mr. Wood contributed at least $2,300 to former President Barack Obama’s 2008 campaign in addition to other donations to candidates and causes from both parties, according to campaign finance records.

-Mr. Wood didn’t deny the contributions, replying that he is historically “nonpartisan” but that he loves Mr. Trump and gave $375,000 to the president’s political action committee.
+A campaign Twitter account for Mr. Trump shared a Breitbart story late Thursday about Mr. Wood’s past ties to Democrats.
+Mr. Wood replied that he is historically “nonpartisan” but that he loves Mr. Trump and gave $375,000 to the president’s political action committee.

 “Attacks being lodged against me do NOTHING to change my position,” he said on Twitter Thursday.
 “I have principles.
 11/3 election in GA was unlawful & unconstitutional.
 GA needs to fix system before January election.”